-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
+IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
 (Core) IV.C.
 Curriculum Organization and Fellow Experiences IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
 These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) IV.C.1.a) Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
-(Core) IV.C.1.b) Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core) IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core) IV.C.1.a) Curriculum design must be consistent with the program's aims and must demonstrate a systematic approach, with attention to evidence-based principles and scientific literature, standards of the profession, and developmental appropriateness for learners.
+(Core) IV.C.1.b) The assignment of rotations must be structured to minimize the frequency of rotational transitions.
 (Core) IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core) IV.C.3.
-The program must be structured to provide clinical experiences in each of the 24 months of the educational program.
+The 12-month program must be completed within no more than a two- year period.
 (Core) IV.C.4.
-Fellows must attend an outpatient clinic weekly to provide follow-up care for patients.
-(Core) IV.C.4.a) Each fellow must see four to eight patients per week, including patients being evaluated before or after clinical cardiac electrophysiology procedures.
-(Core) IV.C.5.
-The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
-(Core)
+Conferences in geriatric psychiatry, including grand rounds, case conferences, seminars, and journal club, should be specifically designed to augment clinical experiences.
+(Core) IV.C.4.a) Fellows must attend at least 70 percent of all required didactic components of the program.
+IV.C.4.a).(1) Attendance by fellows and faculty members should be documented.
+(Detail) IV.C.5.
+The curriculum must include didactic instruction and clinical experiences to enable fellows to achieve all required competency-based outcomes.
+(Core) IV.C.6.
+As part of their longitudinal care experience, fellows must be assigned to follow and treat patients requiring continuing care.
+(Core) IV.C.7.
+Fellows should have clinical experience in geriatric psychopharmacology, electroconvulsive therapy, non-invasive brain stimulation, and using individual and group psychotherapies. $^{\rm (Core)}$